Particular/docs.particular.net/samples/aws/lambda/sqs/sample.md

 snippet: EndpointSetup

-The same class defines the AWS Lambda which makes up the hosting for the NServiceBus endpoint.
+The same class defines the AWS Lambda, which makes up the hosting for the NServiceBus endpoint.
 The `FunctionHandler` method hands off processing of the message to NServiceBus:

 snippet: FunctionHandler

-Meanwhile, the message handlers for `TriggerMessage` and `FollowUpMessage`, also hosted within the Azure Functions project, are normal NServiceBus message handlers, which are also capable of sending messages themselves.
+Meanwhile, the message handlers for `TriggerMessage` and `FollowUpMessage`, also hosted within the Azure Functions project, are regular NServiceBus message handlers, which are also capable of sending messages themselves.

 snippet: TriggerMessageHandler